Drinking regularly, even at low levels, increases your risk of long-term health harm.

 Once the list of objectors is finalised and given to all three agencies, some applicants (and their agents) may invite objectors to a meeting to discuss their concerns.
 If you feel uncomfortable doing this, do not feel pressured to attend.

-Although your contact details are not published, if you take part in the public hearing your name and objection will become public record.
+Although your contact details in an objection letter are not published, if you take part in the public hearing your name and objection will become public record.

 Objections can only relate to specified criteria